 Its activites are driven both by fundamental objectives in analytical sciences and by interactions with the socio-economic environment at the local, national and international levels.
 The Institute has partnerships with both international research centres (e.g. MIT, Ecole Polytechnique Fédérale de Lausanne, International Agency for Research on Cancer) and national academic partners (e.g. within the LabexIMUST, IRCELyon, Institute of Light and Matter …) as well as industrial partners (Biomérieux, Bluestar, Sanofi, Solvay, Total ) and constructors (Agilent, Bruker, Waters…).

 It is involved in competitiveness clusters (Axelera, LyonBioPole, TEchtera, Plastipolis …) and regional cluster (eg CLARA).
 Some scientists are expert in normalization committees at national and European level.
-Moreover the institute of Analytical sciences as a “hotel for project”, hosts a start-up ANAQUANT as well as the new metabolomics technical platform of BIOASTER, a Technological Research Institute.
+Moreover the institute of Analytical Sciences hosts 2 start-up ANAQUANT and OLISENS as well as a compagny CREALINS

 The institute contributes also to academic undergraduate and post-graduate programs as well as continuing training.
 Academic staff is involved in several master programs and coordinates two of them (see the page Master and PhD training).
 It is also committed in a joint master degree Erasmus mundus EACH (Excellence in Analytical Chemistry) and the pNMR European Marie Curie Initial network is coordinated by ISA.
 Concerning vocational training, the Institute dispense several training actions in a wide range of analytical techniques (see the page continuing vocational training).